snapp-ai-hackathon/pulsar/README.md

   --end-date 2024-12-02T00:00:00Z \
   --batch-size 2000 --limit 10000
 #    runs continuously; add --run-once if you just want a single pass
+#    omit --start-date/--end-date to start following new rows from "now"
 ```

 All exports run the following ClickHouse query (updated with your timestamps and optional table override):